Tuesday, August 30, 2022

 Led Zeppelin at the Chateau

-This 1969 photograph by Jay Thompson features the legendary band, Led Zeppelin, during their visit to the Chateau Marmont on Sunset Boulevard.
+This 1969 vintage photograph by Jay Thompson from my collection features the legendary band, Led Zeppelin, during their visit to the Chateau Marmont on Sunset Boulevard.
 From left to right: Robert Plant, Jimmy Page, John Paul Jones, and John Bonham.
-One of the notorious legends about the Chateau is that Bonham (the drummer) drove a Harley motorcycle (his 25th birthday present through the hallway of the hotel.
+One of the notorious legends about the Chateau is that Bonham (the drummer) drove a Harley motorcycle (his 25th birthday present) through the hallway of the hotel.
 Having been born in 1948, Bonham’s 25th birthday would have been in 1973.
 The photos from the Chateau were 1969.
 Oops.
 Here’s the fire escape as it looks today where the above photo was taken:

-The photographer stood on the fire escape steps for this one:
+Thompson stood on the fire escape steps to capture this one, available from Globe Photos:

 I stood at the top of the steps.
 Sorry.
 I get dizzy.